gitkoogie/WeatherStation/README.md

 - Install necessary libraries in Arduino IDE
 -  Go to Arduino IDE preferences (in your project) and put the following link in the "Additional Boards Manager URLs" to enable the ESP8266 for the IDE. https://arduino.esp8266.com/stable/package_esp8266com_index.json
-- Connect according to schematics (D8, RX, and TX pins should not be connected during code upload, upload won't work)
+- Connect according to schematics (Some pins should not be connected during code upload, upload won't work.
+See "espModuleBoot.png")

 LittleFS lets you put the javascript, html, and css files in the ESP8266 filesystem.
 Put the (your) javascript, css, and html files in a folder called "data" next to your .ino file.